apike/allenpike.com/me/index.markdown

 ---

 <img src='/images/allen-pike-2016.jpg' style='width: 220px;' class='side'>
-I love building products and teams.
-I run [Steamclock Software](http://www.steamclock.com), where we build very nice iOS and Android apps in Vancouver.
-Previously, I was a Software Engineer at Apple.

-My job involves managing products, developing software, building teams, and [sharing what I know](/speaking).
-I care a lot about great software, and the people that make it.
-In my downtime, I play music, record podcasts, and write.

-If you have feedback on my writing or another inquiry, [please reach out](https://allenpike.com/contact/).

-**Things I've Made**
+I’m a founder who loves building great products and teams.
+I founded [Steamclock](https://steamclock.com/), a mobile product studio in Vancouver that builds nice apps.
+I now lead our new product discovery work, exploring new businesses where UX can be a competitive advantage.

+I also write monthly about leadership [here](/archive/), host a [podcast about leadership](https://funfact.fm) and [one about fun facts](https://funfact.fm), [speak](/speaking/) about what I’ve learned, and informally advise startups.

+I like hearing from people, so go ahead and [send me a short note](/contact/) or you can [follow my work](/subscribe/).

+**Current Projects**

-* [Steamclock Software](http://www.steamclock.com/): We make products for clients as well as ourselves.
-We also have [a blog](http://www.steamclock.com/blog/), where we show our work.
+* [Steamclock](https://steamclock.com/): We make products for clients as well as ourselves.
+We also have [a blog](http://www.steamclock.com/blog/).
 * [Public Speaking and Podcasts](/speaking/): I like to talk, often about software.
   * [It Shipped That Way](https://www.itshipped.fm/), a podcast where I interview product leaders about what they've learned.
-* [Two Spies](https://www.steamclock.com/spies/): A turn-based spy strategy game.
   * [Fun Fact](https://funfact.fm/): A podcast I do monthly, about facts.
+* [The Feedback Wizard](https://feedbackwizard.steamclock.com/), a little LLM experiment.

+**Historical Projects**

 * [Vancouver Xcoders](https://www.meetup.com/Vancouver-Xcoders/): Our local iOS and Mac speaker series.
+* [Two Spies](https://playspies.com): A turn-based spy strategy game.
 * [My resume](/resume/): Obligatory, I suppose.
-* [Project List](/projects/): An exhaustive catalog of most things I've worked on.
+* [Full Project List](/projects/): An exhaustive catalog of most things I've worked on.